Keyboard shortcuts

 Main Curriculum: 11 Progressive Lessons

-Foundations1-3Environment setup, primitives, parametric design~3 hours3
+Foundations1-3Environment setup, primitives, parametric design + advanced language features4-5 hours

-Applied Projects6-8Practical commands, transforms, advanced design~4 hours9
+Applied Projects6-8Practical commands, text functions, transforms, assembly patterns5-6 hours

-Total: 14-18 hours instruction + projects
+Total: 45-55 hours instruction + practice projects

-4 Comprehensive Reference Appendices
+Reference Appendices

 The Accessible Toolchain